DolbyIO/awesome-audio/README.md

     - [iZotope](https://www.izotope.com/en/products.html) - audio software for music production and post production, composing, editing, and mastering
     - [FL Studio](https://www.image-line.com/) - DAW for MacOS and Windows
     - [Ableton Live](https://www.ableton.com/en/live/) - DAW for MacOS and Windows
+    - [Nuendo](https://www.steinberg.net/nuendo/) - DAW for MacOS and Windows that has support for Dolby Atmos and other forms of spatial audio
     - [Logic Pro](https://www.apple.com/logic-pro/) - Logic Pro is a digital audio workstation and MIDI sequencer software application for  macOS
     - [Garageband](https://www.apple.com/mac/garageband/) - Free tool for MacOS users to record and edit audio
     - [Audacity](https://www.audacityteam.org/) - Audacity is a free and open-source digital audio editor and recording application software